codexive-zech/awesome-npm-packages-for-developers/README.md

 - [React Joyride](https://www.npmjs.com/package/react-joyride)

-  > If you are looking to create walkthroughs and guided tours for your react apps, React Joyride is the library for you.
+  > React Joyride is a React component that allows you to create a guided tour of your application.
+It is easy to use and highly customizable.

 - [React leaflet](https://www.npmjs.com/package/react-leaflet)